rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 2. Several generally available buck converters to provide extremly effective power conversions, using injection into their CV potentiometers to control operation.
 3. The usage of generally available modules interconnected through comparatively few connections make it possible to realize the hardware without a PCB, just using a prototyping board.
-4. The control board stages a power measurement module INA3221, and three low-power buck converters, and can be used alone for panels up to 20W.
+4. The control board stages power measurement module INA 226 or INA3221, and three low-power buck converters, and can be used alone for panels up to 20W.
 5. An additional mid-power buck converter can extend the power range to 300W.
 6. The whole bill of material should be procured far below 50$.

+## Schematic diagrams:
+This schematics now contains 3 variants

+- The variant with one INA-226, measuring the battery voltage and current, the A0 analog input measures the panel voltage.
+  This variant does not provide an efficiency computation and only estimates the voltage of the convenient output.
+  The INA-226 was historically the first build and still has the advantage of being able to measure panel voltages up to 36V

+- The variant with one INA-3221, measuring voltage and current for panel, battery, convenience output, the A0 analog input is free for extra usage.
+  This variant has all functions, and is the preferred one.
+It is however limited to panel voltage up to 26V only.

+- The variant with two INA-226, measuring voltage and current for panel, battery, the A0 analog input measures the convenience output voltage.
+  This variant just lack the possibility of measuring the current of the convenience output.

 ## Buck converters used:
 The buck converter HW813 and optionally the Fine-Red buck converter have been selected because they provide is very low quiescient current, far below 1mA.